mbrugman67/BusPirate-docs-hugo/content/docs/devices/uart-glitch-command.md

 For this demo, the Bus Pirate will be used to trigger a power glitching attack against an Arduino Uno.
 The Arduino's software has a UART that is used to enter a password; this password will by bypassed by a power glitch.
 A custom circuit on a Bus Pirate Blank Plank is used to perform the actual power glitch against the Arduino.

 {{% alert context="info" %}}
 The Bus Pirate is used to time and trigger the "glitching" activity; actual external electrical interface to the target and/or glitching tool is required.
-This may be in the form of a separte device, custom plank, breadboarding, or circuit board.
+This may be in the form of a separate device, custom plank, breadboarding, or circuit board.
 {{% /alert %}}

-{{% readfile "/_common/_footer/_footer-get.md" %}}
+{{% readfile "/_common/_footer/_footer-cart.md" %}}

 ## Connections